linxy29/p8105_final/proposal.md

 Intended final products
 =======================

 After few weeks work, we hope that we can get a well-built website which shows our analysis of the dataset and conclusions.
 This website will including our data source and some pictures created from data which reflect results.

-We will also make a short video which explain how we get our data, how we analyze it and what results we get.
+Frequency of mental health illness and attitudes towards mental health vary by geographic location

+Association of Family history and mental health illness or other predictors Attitudes toward mental health VS attitudes toward physical health consequence

+Do tech companies provide more or less Mental health Benefits compared to non-tech company?

 Anticipated data source
 =======================